UN demand for Gaza cease-fire provokes strongest clash between US and Israel since war began

 Hamas said it welcomed the U.N.'s move but said the cease-fire needs to be permanent.

 “We confirm our readiness to engage in an immediate prisoner exchange process that leads to the release of prisoners on both sides,” the group said.
-For months, the militant group has sought a deal that includes a complete end to the conflict.
+For months, the militants have sought a deal that includes a complete end to the conflict.

 The U.S. decision to abstain comes at a time of growing tensions between President Joe Biden's administration and Netanyahu over Israel’s prosecution of the war, the high number of civilian casualties and the limited amounts of humanitarian assistance reaching Gaza.
 The two countries have also clashed over Netanyahu’s rejection of a Palestinian state, Jewish settler violence against Palestinians in the occupied West Bank and the expansion of settlements there.